MihailoIsakov/layer_multiplex_nn/README.txt

-This is an 8 bit multiplier (floating point)
-ASCS lab- BOSTON UNIVERSITY
+This is a parameterised multiplier (floating point) ASCS lab- BOSTON UNIVERSITY